-The GSD-Courances Design Residency will afford students the chance to spend three weeks living and working in the certified organic farm, gardens, and park at the Chateau de Courances, a 16th century domaine located in the Ile-de France region, 50 km south of Paris.
+The GSD-Courances Design Residency will afford students the chance to spend six weeks living and working in the certified organic farm, gardens, and park at the Chateau de Courances, a 16th century domaine located in the Ile-de France region, 50 km south of Paris.
 The residency will expose students to new modes of thought, discourse, and engagement on such topics as sustainable land management, agriculture, conservation, stories of place, and the role of historic sites in contemporary society.

 The structure of the residency is fundamentally hands-on.
 Students will work directly alongside farmers and landscaping crew, learning land management techniques and practices through direct experience.
 Students will also pursue an independent project or research topic depending on their own personal interests and explorations.

 The residency is fully funded through the Penny White Project Fund and the generous support of the Chateau de Courances.
-Applications are due in January 2019.
-Shortlisted candidates will be interviewed as part of the application process.